sarumaj/MindPen/README.md

 ✅ **WebSockets support** for real-time interaction.

-This project builds upon the ideas of **PinMind**, with an emphasis on automating journaling and mood tracking through AI & NLP integration.
+This project builds upon the ideas of **PenMind**, with an emphasis on automating journaling and mood tracking through AI & NLP integration.

 ---